LaClimSx/data-story-datasentinels/docs/index.markdown

 {% include rq1_plot.html %}
 </div>

-Short answer: sometimes, yes — but way less often than people assume.
+Short answer: sometimes, yes, but way less often than people assume.

 What we did here was simple in spirit.
 Every time one subreddit links negatively to another, we watch what happens next.
 If the targeted subreddit later turns around and links negatively to someone else, we count that as a cascade.
 In other words: did getting dragged into conflict make them more likely to pass it on?